seatsio/seatsio-js/README.md

 await client.events.listStatusChangesPageBefore(<AN EVENT KEY>, <A STATUS CHANGE ID>, <OPTIONAL parameters>, <OPTIONAL pageSize>)
 ```

-For `listStatusChangesPageAfter` and `listStatusChangesPageBefore` methods, you must provide a status change ID to list status changes that came after/before the given ID.
+To list status changes that comes after or before a given status change, you can use `listStatusChangesPageAfter` and `listStatusChangesPageBefore` methods.

-You can also pass an optional parameter to filter, sort or order status changes.
-To make this simpler, we created a helper class called `StatusChangesParams`.
+You can also pass an optional parameter to _filter_, _sort_ or _order_ status changes.
+For this parameter, you can you use the helper class called `StatusChangesParams`.

 ```js
 const {StatusChangesParams} = require('seatsio')